-- (a) such Holder previously has given written notice to the Trustee of a continuing Event of Default under the Indenture, - (b) the Holders of not less than a majority of the Outstanding Amount of the 2022 Restructuring Bonds have made written request to the Trustee to institute such Proceeding in respect of such Event of Default under the Indenture in its own name as Trustee under the Indenture, - such Holder or Holders have offered to the Trustee indemnity satisfactory to it against the costs, expenses and liabilities to be incurred in complying with such request, - (d) the Trustee for 60 days after its receipt of such notice, request and offer of indemnity has failed to institute such Proceedings, and - (e) no direction inconsistent with such written request has been given to the Trustee during such 60-day period by the Holders of at least a majority of the Outstanding Amount of the 2022 Restructuring Bonds;

-it being understood and intended that no one or more Holders shall have any right in any manner whatever by virtue of, or by availing of, any provision of the Indenture to affect, disturb or prejudice the rights of any other Holders or to obtain or to seek to obtain priority or preference over any other Holders or to enforce any right under the Indenture, except in the manner therein provided.
+- (a) such Holder previously has given written notice to the Trustee of a continuing Event of Default under the Indenture. - (b) the Holders of not less than a majority of the Outstanding Amount of the 2022 Restructuring Bonds have made written request to the Trustee to institute such Proceeding in respect of such Event of Default under the Indenture in its own name as Trustee under the Indenture, - such Holder or Holders have offered to the Trustee indemnity satisfactory to it against the costs, expenses and liabilities to be incurred in complying with such request, - (d) the Trustee for 60 days after its receipt of such notice, request and offer of indemnity has failed to institute such Proceedings, and it being understood and intended that no one or more Holders shall have any right in any manner whatever by virtue of, or by availing of, any provision of the Indenture to affect, disturb or prejudice the rights of any other Holders or to obtain or to seek to obtain priority or preference over any other Holders or to enforce any right under the Indenture, except in the manner therein provided.